BUMETCS673/group-project-team1/README.md

 years back.
 I have also recently worked with Memcached, Redis, Elasticsearch, Solr, HBase and Aerospike for storage/cache solutions.
 Some DevOps tools that I have used includes Docker, Jenkins, Airflow, Buildkite, Git, Kibana etc. On personal note, I'm married and father of one boy.
 We live in the greater Boston area in MA.

+### Members: Weijie Liang
+Hello my name is Weijie Liang.
+I am a BU student majoring Computer Science with concentration of Data Analysis.
+I have only had basic development experience during my undergraduate years.
+The class I have finished are CS544,CS555,CS566,CS575,CS579,CS622.
+I am Located in Boston as an On-Campus Student.
+The programming language I have used before are as follows:

+- C
+- Java / J2EE / Android
+- R
+- SQL
+- Python